halljson/bitfinex-ohlc-import/README.md

 Example output:

     $ sqlite3 bitfinex.sqlite3
-    sqlite> select * from candles;
+    sqlite> select * from candles_15m;
     btcusd|1366366980000|122.7|122.4|122.7|122.4|1
     btcusd|1366366920000|123.2|122.7|123.2|122.7|82.9
     btcusd|1366366800000|123.7|123.7|123.7|123.7|1.1

 ## Export to CSV

-The data can easily be exported to CSV:
+The data is automatically exported to CSV in `../trading-data/`

-    $ sqlite3 bitfinex.sqlite3
-    sqlite> .headers on
-    sqlite> .mode csv
-    sqlite> .output data.csv
-    sqlite> SELECT * FROM candles;
-    sqlite> .quit

-The data will be in a file called `data.csv`.
+e.g. `pipenv run python bitfinex/main.py --candle_size=1D --symbols=ETHUSD --symbols=BTCUSD` exports candles to `../trading-data/ETHUSD_1D.csv` and `../trading-data/BTCUSD_1D.csv`

+You can include the --export_after flag to work with smaller CSV files (useful for backtesting on 1m candles).

 ## Testing